Nitishupkr/SheEmpower/README.md

-# Glovia
+# SheEmpower
-### Girl/Glow+Ovulation/Ovary+Vaginal Health_

 ## 1. Inspiration
 Since the internet has bloomed in India enormously, the use of technology and smartphones are widely spread even to remote rural locations.
 But harrowingly, even in this new progressive era, the talk of menstrual hygiene and periods are still a taboo and hush hush.
-With the help of Glovia, our team provides the platform and tools which will cater to the needs of every woman in this important phase of their life and aims to make menstrual hygiene accessible to each and every woman in every nook of India.
+With the help of SheEmpower, our team provides the platform and tools which will cater to the needs of every woman in this important phase of their life and aims to make menstrual hygiene accessible to each and every woman in every nook of India.

 ## 2. What it does(Problem Statement)
  A website that helps women track their menstrual cycle, Pamper booth that offers some unique feature to cater mood swings, Gynecologist help for medical assistance, Menstrual Blog for creating awareness about menstrual health and hygiene, a Women intimate hygiene shop providing quality products and a discussion forum with video calling feature.